cyanchicken1/HackOHI-O/README.md

 Walk-from-Stop Time

-Instant Walk Time Comparison: Immediately see the total walking time for your trip.
+Walk Time Comparison: Immediately see the estimated walking time for your trip.

 Real-time Building Search: Search and filter all 200+ OSU campus buildings from a clean UI.